Limewashing Brick: Denver’s Best Limewashing Company

 How Much Does it Cost to Limewash a Brick House?

-The cost depends on the square footage and area that you want to be limewashed.
-Prices can range between $1,500 to $7,000 or more depending on the size of your home.
+The cost to limewash depends on: the square footage of the areas, difficulty accessing areas, type of brick, pattern desired, brick absorbancy, and area that you want to be limewashed.
+Prices can range between $3,000 to $10,000, or more depending on these factors.
 You can also stick to sections of your home to save on cost, and many homeowners like to also limewash paint inside the home (such as exposed brick walls and fireplaces).

 Try getting an estimate from a local, top recommended company experienced in limewashing, like New Perspective Painting.